¿QUESTIONS?

 I only use sterile, single-use, disposable needles and equipment, so your safety is a top priority.

-Larger projects like full sleeves or back pieces might take 8 to 10+ sessions, depending on factors like skin type, size, and details.
-Since tattooing is an art, it's hard to predict the exact number of sessions needed for each project and person.
+Large projects, such as full sleeves or back pieces, may take 8 to 10+ sessions, depending on factors like skin type, size, and detail.
+Since tattooing is an art, the exact cost and number of sessions needed can vary for each project and person.

-If you have a budget, let me know, and I'll help you explore options to fit it if possible.
+If you have a budget, let me know, and I’ll do my best to explore options that fit within it.

 If a part of your design didn't heal correctly or if you experience fading down the road and want a touch-up, feel free to visit me.
 I'm usually happy to fix any imperfections for free (if it's my fault) or for a small fee (if it's an old tattoo I did for you).